 If you are invited to participate in the matching round, the process will proceed as follows:

-• You will receive descriptions of all available positions in the city you are being considered for.
+• You will receive descriptions of all available positions across all of our program cities.

 • You will rank your top three choices and we will send your application materials and references to those placements.